singingwolfboy/netlify-home/_posts/2016-01-05-a-step-by-step-nanoc-on-netlify.md

 As you can see we're simply adding sample text to check the format and layouts of the site, as the next stop is - you guessed it, we'll fiddle with the layout.

 #### 8. Edit Layout
-We'll follow the advice left for us in the original landing page and change the layout from the bland default color scheme and fonts to something new and refreshing.
+We'll follow the advice left for us in the original landing page and change the layout.

 The *default.html* file in the layouts folder is where you can set up the layout of your page, using HTML and eRuby instructions.
-Nanoc has build in support for Haml and Mustache as well and it's possible to add support for other layout engines rather easily using filters (as we did with markdown in the Rules file earlier).
+Nanoc has build in support for Haml and Mustache as well and it's possible to add support for other layout engines rather easily using filters (as we did with markdown in the `Rules` file earlier).

 ```
 <!DOCTYPE HTML>